lanceseidman/PiCAST/README.md

 I'm not happy how the Chromecast isn't very open...
 So, with the easy to use API-like calling, you can just call the URL and yes the project is far from complete-- it's just a fun learning exercise & hope kids will see how you can go and try to mimmic what you can't get it (even if you have the cash).

+<b>This is far from complete.
+Lot of new features to come and of course fix the code up.
+But, at least we have something
+to start playing with...</b>

+<h3><u>Donate with BitCoin!</u></h3>
+A friend of mine has already bugged me, to charge for the code...
+I can't or won't.
+I will however as always offer my BitCoin address for anyone who'd like to donate to keep my doggy happy & me filled with Coffee.

+<b>BitCoin Address: 16b3QAFmjrh4yzHjLw7jAKG5AnV8WVXdCK</b>

+<b>No BitCoin?
+PayPal: lance@compulsivetech.biz</b>

+*** YOU DO NOT HAVE TO DONATE.
+THIS IS OF COURSE COMPLETELY OPTIONAL, THIS WILL ALWAYS REMAIN FREE! ***

+<h3><u>Watch it in Action!</u></h3>
+Video not Online; Visit http://www.youtube.com/TechMeShow for my other Tech Videos.

+<hr><h2>Get Started!</h2>

 **** SETUP NEEDED ****